sage-code/maj/verbs.md

 jocu => joc'uxo = playful

 **So far:**
-* ja seru joc'uxo = I'm playful
+* jo seru joc'uxo = I'm playful
-* ta seru joc'uxo = you are playful
+* tu seru joc'uxo = you are playful
-* ha seru joc'uxo = he is playful
+* zu seru joc'uxo = he is playful

 **to result**